 You can customize your brand’s Knowledge panel by:

-- Optimizing logo structured data – To do this, you need to add code to your website that tells Google about your logo.
+- Optimizing logo structured data – Add code to your website that tells Google about your logo.

 - Adding links to important pages – You can add links to your website’s most important pages, such as your About Us page, Services page, etc.